napse-invest/django-napse/docs/contributing.md

 ### Issues

 Have you identified a reproducible problem in django-napse?
 Do you have a feature request?
 You can help us to progress and to become the best open source investment platform.
 Before you create a new issue, please do a search in [open issues](https://github.com/napse-invest/django-napse/issues) to see if the issue or feature request has already been filed.

-If you open a new issue for a bug report or a feature request, please read the following guidelines to write a good issue:
+If you open a new issue for a bug report or a feature request, please read the following guidelines to write a good issue / feature request:
 === "Bug report"

     - A issue per bug report.
 Do not report several bugs in one issue.